Mykrobe-tools/mykrobe-atlas-k8/README.md

 * UAT: copy config-uat.sample.sh
 * Production: copy config-prod.sample.sh

 Replace the passwords and keys then run it in using e.g. `./config-dev.sh`.
-This will create a deployemt for the API
+This will create a deployment for the API

 Verify using